-"CF Industries' 2024 results reflect strong execution by our team against the backdrop of constructive global nitrogen industry dvnamics." said Tony Will, the company's president and CEO, "We believe our costadvantaged North American-based production network, operational capabilities and disciplined strategic initiatives position CF Industries well to continue to create substantial value for long-term shareholders."
+"CF Industries' 2024 results reflect strong execution by our team against the backdrop of constructive global nitrogen industry dynamics," said Tony Will, the company's president and CEO.
+"We believe our costadvantaged North American-based production network, operational capabilities and disciplined strategic initiatives position CF Industries well to continue to create substantial value for long-term shareholders."

 The Illinois-headquartered company has a market capitalisation of \$13.0 billion (Figure 1).
 It attributed the 2024 decline in earnings to lower average selling prices, commenting that "lower global energy costs reduced the global market clearing price required to meet global demand".

 Average selling prices, representing all of CF's nitrogen product segments, fell by 10% y-o-y to \$425/t in 2024.
-This price level compares to average selling prices for the company of \$473/t in 2023. \$936/t in 2022, \$498/t in 2021 and \$271/t in 2020.
+This price level compares to average selling prices for the company of \$473/t in 2023, \$936/t in 2022, \$498/t in 2021 and \$271/t in 2020.

 The company did, however, benefit from lower cost of sales in 2024, with this being linked to much lower natural gas costs.
 Its average natural gas cost last year was \$2.40/MMBtu, versus annual averages of \$3.67/MMBtu in 2023 and \$7.18/MMBtu in 2022.

-CF's production volumes last year were relatively stable at 22.4 million tonnes. and included down slightly at 18.9 million tonnes versus 19.1 million tonnes for 2023.
+CF's production volumes last year were relatively stable at 22.4 million tonnes, and included:

-- 9.8 million tonnes of ammonia - 4.4 million tonnes of granular urea 6.7 million tonnes of UAN (32%)
+- 9.8 million tonnes of ammonia

+- 4.4 million tonnes of granular urea

+- 6.7 million tonnes of UAN (32%)

+- 1.4 million tonnes of AN.